|Nutrition Facts (per serving)|

 2 teaspoons baking powder

 3/4 teaspoon fine salt

 Make the Cake

-In a large mixing bowl, add the almond flour, coconut flour, cocoa powder, baking soda, baking powder, and salt.
+In a large mixing bowl, add the almond flour, coconut flour, coconut sugar, cocoa powder, baking powder, baking soda, and salt.
 Whisk until well combined and there are no lumps.

-In a separate medium bowl, whisk together the eggs, oil, milk, and vanilla until combined.
+In a separate medium bowl, whisk together the melted coconut oil, the eggs, non-dairy milk, and vanilla until combined.